18 November, 2022 - Barcelona, Spain

 11:30 am - 12:00 pm

-Procedural videos for excluding the LAA
+Procedural videos: excluding the LAA

 12:00 pm - 1:00 pm